megasanjay/vue3-lottie/packages/vue3-lottie/README.md

 If you are using version 2.x of `vue3-lottie` you should upgrade to version 3.x.
 You can do this by running the [Installation and Usage](#installation-and-usage) command below.
 This add better support for Typescript.
 There is also a change with the `dist/style.css` import (it's been removed) so take a look at the [new documentation](https://vue3-lottie.vercel.app/introduction/v3) for instructions on how to migrate to this package.

+## Node.js Compatibility

+Version 3.4.0+ includes fixes for Node.js 20+ compatibility.
+If you're experiencing issues with Storybook or other build tools on Node.js 20+, please upgrade to the latest version.

 ## Installation and Usage

 ### Vue 3